What is sustainable tourism and what is its aim?

 Sustainable tourism requires effort.
 A commitment from each organization and its management to establish strategies with long-term results.

 We do not always have the necessary tools to quantify where and how we are having a negative impact.
-Organizations such as the UNWTO can help us make decisions, and conscious measurement and benchmarking will help us to create improvements.
+Organizations such as the OMT can help us make decisions, and conscious measurement and benchmarking will help us to create improvements.

 What are the main types of sustainable tourism?
 (With Examples)